shubh24/shubh24.github.com/_posts/2017-09-08-Indiahacks ML Finale | LIVE BLOG.md

 <!-- ![hall_1]({{site.baseurl}}/images/indiahacks_live_blog/hall_1.jpg) -->
 <!-- ![hall_2]({{site.baseurl}}/images/indiahacks_live_blog/hall_2.jpg) -->

+**September 9th, 00:22** -- The competition has been extended till 8AM, came as a shocker to me!
+I had my dinner, took an Uber back home, and slipped to 8th in the meanwhile!
+Will fight for a couple more hours now.

 **21:53** -- Slipped to 6th.
 Have tried multiple approaches using view ratio, and considering multiple movies based on the share of their view ratios.
 Putting in my last ditch efforts now.

 **21:05** -- Introduced a language and genre combo, which worsened my score.
 Kinda weird, but makes sense.
 Also, submitted my similarities-based approach, gave me 0.12x on the lb.
 Have a couple more ideas on the "popular" approach, a couple more hours to go.
 Hanging on to the second position :)